Desperate Indian girl bikes 745 miles home wi... | Taiwan News

-NEW DELHI (AP) — From her village in eastern India, 15-year-old Jyoti Kumari reflected on her desperate 1,200-kilometer (945-mile) bicycle journey home with her disabled father that has drawn international praise.
+NEW DELHI (AP) — From her village in eastern India, 15-year-old Jyoti Kumari reflected on her desperate 1,200-kilometer (745-mile) bicycle journey home with her disabled father that has drawn international praise.

 “I had no other option,” she said Sunday.
 “We wouldn’t have survived if I hadn’t cycled to my village.”